manhowong/ephys-analysis-toolbox/README.md

 Inside each module's folder (e.g. [`/functions/kinetics`](/functions/kinetics/)), you will find functions that can be used directly to analyze one recording file (e.g. `nsfa.m`) or one group of recordings (e.g. `fitGroupDist.m`).
 For batch processing, you just need to run these functions iteratively on multiple recordings or groups (This is basically what the above templates do: e.g. `runNSFA.m` runs `nsfa.m` iteratively).

+> **Build from scratch**
 Alternatively, you can build your pipeline from scratch, using the functions in [`/functions/common/`](/functions/common/).
 The general steps are:
-1. Import the raw data
+> 1. Import the raw data
-2. Signal processing (e.g. detect peaks, compute frequency/IEI, etc.)
+> 2. Signal processing (e.g. detect peaks, compute frequency/IEI, etc.)
-3. Transform data (e.g. merge datasets, bootstrap the data, etc.)
+> 3. Transform data (e.g. merge datasets, bootstrap the data, etc.)
-4. Signal analysis (e.g. decay fitting, NSFA, etc.)
+> 4. Signal analysis (e.g. decay fitting, NSFA, etc.)
-5. Clean data (e.g. remove outliers, etc.)
+> 5. Clean data (e.g. remove outliers, etc.)
-6. Sort processed data (e.g. group data by conditions)
+> 6. Sort processed data (e.g. group data by conditions)
-7. Statistical analysis
+> 7. Statistical analysis
-8. Export processed data/analysis results
+> 8. Export processed data/analysis results

 # 5. About